By André Bastos Gurgel, OAB

 “Draw your knowledge of the past from me and read the ancient tales of learned lore.
 Look neither at the page of Homer, nor of elegy, nor tragic muse, nor epic strain.
 Seek not the vaunted verse of the cycle; but look in me and you will find in me all that the world contains”.

 What Is the Bibliotheka?

-The Bibliotheka is a compendium of Greek myths and heroic legends, arranged in three books, generally dated to the first or second century AD.
-Although the Bibliotheka was undivided in the original manuscripts, it is now typically divided into three books.
-The authorship of the Bibliotheka has been attributed to a number of scholars over the centuries, but it is now considered an anonymous work.
+The Bibliotheka is a vast collection of Greek myths and legends.
+We don’t know exactly when it was written, but scholars believe it was from the first or second century A.D.
+During the Middle Ages authorship was attributed to a number of different ancient scholars, but current researches list it as an anonymous work.
 In it, the student will find a reference to every important story of Greek mythology.
 If this book, like many others, had been lost, we would know far less about the myths of the ancient Greeks.

 The Labors of Heracles in the Bibliotheka

 Many are familiar with the story of the labors of Heracles.
 This ancient tale, full of tragedy and heroic deeds, has been turned into novels, movies, and even a Disney cartoon.
 Here’s a passage from the Bibliotheka‘s section on Herakles: